gshanemiller/reinvent/doc/kv_rpc_design.md

 Regardless of the dispatch/worker thread set design, the first RXQ processor task is determining if `(leaseId, rpcSeqId)` is known or unknown.
 Next steps include:

 * create new RPC state when the first packet of a new RPC is seen
-* update RPC state if needed for continuation packets
+* update RPC state if needed for request continuation packets
 * know if a request is well-formed initiating response work
 * dropped/reordered packets: detecting congestion problems depends on prior state
-* handle dups part of exactly-one-processing and linearizability
+* handle duplicate requests part of exactly-one-processing and linearizability

 `(leaseId, rpcSeqId)` lookup is a classic data structure excercise so instead I analyze data sizing.
 [Queue.cpp](https://github.com/gshanemiller/reinvent/blob/main/experiment/packet_flow/flow.cpp) demonstrates filling a queue with packets and processing it.
 The code runs from *the client perspective* e.g. processing a RXQ in the client.
 A full server response is 5 packets per RPC.